CDHP/HSA Insurance Options

 - Your HSA balance carries over each year, and you can take it with you if you leave or retire!

-- The IRS sets a limit on how much money you can put in your HSA each year (includes employer contributions).
+- The IRS sets a limit on how much money you can put in your HSA each year, including employer contributions.

 - Your full contribution amount will not be available to you upfront.
 You may only spend the funds that have been added to your HSA.

 - You pay for your health care differently.
 When getting care or a prescription, you pay for those expenses until you reach your deductible.
 Then you pay coinsurance for your medical and pharmacy costs until you reach your out-of-pocket maximum.
 You get discounted network rates for all of your care, as long as you use network providers.

 - For certain 90-day maintenance drugs (e.g., hypertension, high cholesterol), you only pay coinsurance, and you do not have to meet your deductible first.
 You must use a Retail-90 network pharmacy (find a list at info.caremark.com/stateoftn) or mail order to fill a 90-day supply of your medication to receive this lower cost benefit.
 Check with your pharmacist or CVS Caremark if you have questions.
 Click here to learn more about pharmacy costs with a CDHP.

 - You get an HSA to help you save for your health care costs.
 You can contribute money through payroll deduction to your HSA (some local education and local government agencies may not offer payroll deduction*).
 In some cases, your employer may contribute money to your account.
 You can take the amount of money that you save on premiums between the CDHP and PPO and put it into your HSA each month.